Art by the Sea Gallery reopens by appointment

 No summer schedule for upcoming classes is available at this time due to the need for social distancing.

-You can always find us on our website: Art by the Sea Gallery.com or Facebook to keep up to date on the latest art happenings.
+Visit the gallery's website: artbytheseagallery.com or Facebook to keep up to date on the latest art happenings.

-We will re-open for walk-in business Friday, June 4th with a new show of work, “Surf, Sand, & Sea.”
-A four day gallery week from Thursday through Sunday from 10am to 5pm will be in effect.
-There will be no reception at this time, and a policy of ten visitors at any given time will be in place.
+The gallery will reopen for walk-in business Friday, June 4, with a new show of work, “Surf, Sand, & Sea.”
+A four-day gallery week, Thursday through Sunday from 10 a.m.-5 p.m. will be in effect.
+There will be no reception at this time, and a policy of 10 visitors at any given time will be in place.

 Art by the Sea Gallery and Studio is located at 145 Fillmore Ave., S.E., Old Town Bandon.